Dispute Solutions - Services

 This helps to avoid “duelling experts”, where otherwise irreproachable professionals are pressured to argue that: “black is black, green, white, or …. whatever you need it to be”.

-Case Appraisal (Expert) - a senior lawyer, or a retired judge, evaluates the legal aspects of a case that’s on its way to trial.
+Case Appraisal (Legal) - a senior lawyer, or a retired judge, evaluates the legal aspects of a case that’s on its way to trial.
 Legal Appraisals provide a reality check on the overly-optimistic opinions often received by all parties from their respective advisers: “Everybody can’t have a 70% likelihood of success!”

 Independent Decision - informal decisions made on any issue by anyone the participants choose to appoint.
 Authority is given by contract.